-Pay-Per-Click and other outbound marketing channels such as display advertising, content marketing and social media are not expected to be affected significantly by GDPR.
+Pay-Per-Click and other inbound marketing channels such as display advertising, content marketing and LinkedIn are not expected to be affected significantly by GDPR.
 Although the law could be revised again prior to May 2018, these channels are expected to remain consistent with current requirements under the Data Protection Act.

 It is, however, predicted that channels such as Pay-Per-Click will become increasingly viable under GDPR.
 With greater diligence required in the handling of marketing data, cost-effectiveness and overall value may increase in comparison other channels.

 While the B2C sector will be affected significantly, B2B will be largely unaffected by the current version of GDPR (to avoid any confusion, this article was publish on 28 June 2017).